uit-dtil/uit-dtil.github.io/pitch-day2023.md

 <img src="VI_main_960px-p-500.png" width="250" height="76">

 We invite all Norwegian companies, the public sector, and other organizations to present your ideas for master’s projects for the computer science and machine learning students at UiT.
+We especially encourage local companies and startups to join.

 This is a great opportunity to connect with students having an interest and background in computer science/engineering and machine learning.
-Presenting your company and AI of ICT projects may help find relevant students and future employees.
+Presenting your company and AI or ICT projects may help find relevant students and future employees.
 By offering a master project and recruiting a student for 6 to 12 months you can strengthen your team, get a new perspective on your projects, transmit your values and possibly find a new employee.

 The event is hosted by the [Digital Technology Innovation Lab](https://uit-dtil.github.io/) and [SFI Visual Intelligence](https://www.visual-intelligence.no/) at the Departments of [Computer Science](https://uit.no/enhet/ifi) and [Physics and Technology](https://uit.no/enhet/ift).
 The event will be on the **29th of March from 14:15-16:00**.
 The companies and organizations are invited to give a short in person presentation to the students at Auditorium 1.023, Teknologibygget, UiT.